awestover/enchantedForest/story/story3_kevin.md

 They're going to realize that he's using dark levancy

-Bucky wouldn't have wanted you to do this.
-Bucky is *dead*.
+"Bucky wouldn't have wanted you to do this. " Azeala shouted Bucky is *dead*.
 He is *dead*, and it is *my* gods-damned fault, because my levancy wasn't enough to save him.
 He would want me to stay away from Kienan?
 WELL I WANT HIM TO BE ALIVE.
 WE CAN'T ALL GET WHAT WE WANT.